What is a Bid Bond in Florida?

 We make it easy to get a contract bid bond.
 Just click here to get our Florida Bid Bond Application.
 Fill it out and then email it and the Florida bid specs/contract documents to email@example.com or fax to 855-433-4192.

 You can also call us at 913-225-8501.
-We will review each application for bid and P&P bonds and then submit it to the surety that we believe will provide the best bid and performance bond for your company.
-We have a great success rate in getting our clients bid and performance bonds at the best rates possible.
+We will review each application for bid and P&P bonds and then submit it to the surety that we believe will provide the best bid bond for your company.
+We have a great success rate in getting our clients bid bonds at the best rates possible.

 What is a Florida Bid Bond?